2025-environmental-bioinformatics/Lab-Unix/README.md

 Now, let's use it like we were using the wildcard `*`.

-> **Exercises**
+>🧩 Challenge
 >
 > Write a command that uses regex to list all files that contain a 5 or a 6 somewhere within their name.
 >
-> Write a command that lists all files that lists all files that end in 3, 7 or 8.
+> Write a command that lists all files that end in 3, 7 or 8.
 >
 > Write a command that returns all files that contain a 2 followed by a 1 or an 8.

 These are just the basics.
-If you are wanting to learn more about regex I recommend checking out:
+If you are wanting to learn more about regex we recommend checking out:

 - https://regexone.com/ : a great interactive online learning tool.
 - https://regexr.com/ : a useful regex tester